-Tire air pressure decreases naturally (little by little).
-It is generally accepted that air pressure in tires on a passenger car decreases by 5–10% (10–20kPa) every month.
+Tyre air pressure decreases naturally (little by little).
+It is generally accepted that air pressure in tyres on a passenger car decreases by 5–10% (10–20kPa) every month.

 According to material released by The Energy Conservation Center, Japan, fuel consumption increases by around 2% in urban zones and 4% in the suburbs when air pressure drops 50kPa (0.5kgf/cm2) below the appropriate level.
 Please check air pressure once a month to ensure environmentally friendly and safe driving.

-Adequately managing air pressure is important not only to maximize the features of the tire but also to avoid an increase in fuel consumption.
+Adequately managing air pressure is important not only to maximize the features of the tyre but also to avoid an increase in fuel consumption.

-About 21% of cars do not have properly maintained tires.78% of this is due to improper tire inflation pressure*
+About 21% of cars do not have properly maintained tyres.78% of this is due to improper tyre inflation pressure* *Source: JATMA .